When is the General Assembly's legislative session?

 The General Assembly begins on the second Wednesday in January of each year and runs through mid-April.
 The session lasts for 90 consecutive calendar days.
 The final day of session is called "Sine Die."
 Back to Top

-What is President Burnim's role during the legislative session?
+What is the university president's role during the legislative session?

-President Burnim talks to legislators throughout the year through on-campus visits, telephone and Annapolis visits to educate members about the University.
-He hosts legislator visits on campus, including campus tours and meetings with deans and faculty.
+President Breaux talks to legislators throughout the year through on-campus visits, telephone and Annapolis visits to educate members about the University.
+She hosts legislator visits on campus, including campus tours and meetings with deans and faculty.
 Back to Top

 Who represents Bowie State University to the General Assembly?